apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/configuration/yaml/_index.en.md

 ### Data Source Configuration

 It is divided into single data source configuration and multi data source configuration.
-Single data source configuration is used for data encryption rules; and multi data source configuration is used for fragmentation, read-write separation and other rules.
+Single data source configuration used for data encryption rules; and multi data source configuration used for fragmentation, primary-replica replication and other rules.
 If features such as encryption and sharding are used in combination, a multi data source configuration should be used.

 #### Single Data Source Configuration